First and most important….

 Microchip

-Microchip or make sure tags and microchip information are up to date for both dogs and cats.
-It’s always best to keep your cats indoors.
+Microchip or update tags and microchip information for both dogs and cats.

 Prepare a Safe Zone